 Regulation Reference Regulation Waiver Request and Justification for Granting Waiver 1.
 Chapter 170, Wetlands Protection. § 170-2, Jurisdiction.
 Except as permitted by the Conservation Commission or as provided in this chapter, no person shall remove, fill, dredge, build upon, degrade, discharge into or otherwise alter the following resource areas or within 20 feet of their borders: any freshwater wetland, bordering vegetated wetland, marsh, wet meadow, bog or swamp, any bank, beach, lake, river, pond, stream or any land under said waters, any vernal pool, any land subject to flooding or inundation by groundwater, surface water or storm flowage (collectively, "the resource areas").
 Any proposed work which falls within 100 feet (the "buffer zone") of the previously mentioned resource areas must be approved by the Conservation Commission.
-The Applicant seeks a waiver from this section as the proposed development will disturb areas within 20 feet of the borders of resource areas.
-The Applicant is not able to move the proposed development to be outside the 20-foot buffer without incurring significant hardship and expense.
-Except for roof and swale discharges, no work is proposed in closer proximity than the existing development.
+The Applicant seeks a waiver from this section as the proposed development will disturb areas within 20 feet of the borders of resource areas and will disturb an isolated vegetated wetland (IVW) resource area.
+The Applicant is not able to move the proposed development to be outside of the IVW or the 20-foot buffer without incurring significant hardship and expense.
+The 84 square foot IVW is regularly managed as a mowed (shrubby/brush, not lawn) hillside; the impacts to the IVW are able to be mitigated by constructing an IVW replication area elsewhere on site.
+The replication area is proposed adjacent to an existing Bordering Vegetated Wetland, which will require impacts to the 20' Buffer Zone.
+Additional impact to the 20' Buffer Zone will be due to raising the parking lot elevation; the existing paved parking lot and lawn area adjacent to the paved area will be altered and restored back to pre-existing land cover conditions, i.e. paved parking area and lawn.